 Question: Why is it so important to focus on how uncomfortable the video is and whether I regretted doing it?

 This is one of the most irrelevant questions I often get.
 Did I regret what I did?
 Do I feel sorry for her?
 No!
 As I told this reporter and many others, she stood by what she was doing.
 She believed in it.
-That wasn’t a mental illness, as many have claimed.
+That wasn’t a mental illness, as many claimed.
 That was tactically purposefully on her part.
 Why would I feel sorry for her?
-She wanted to try and get two men arrested, and she wanted to negatively affect their employment.
-She doesn’t care about how she impacts other people.
-She only cares about policing them out of a public park.
+She wanted to get two men arrested, but she wanted to affect their employment negatively.
+She doesn’t care about how she impacts other people she only cares about policing them out of a public park.

 When I met Daveed Diggs at the Oakland Museum of California for “Park Jam” that summer, he told me my video was the best thing he had watched all year, and he couldn’t get enough of it.
 He expressed his love for the video on The View.